As per Nightmare Fuel policy, all spoilers are unmarked!

-- Bakugou is alone in the hospital when Hisashi Midoriya show up out of nowhere when no one is watching.
+- Bakugou is alone in the hospital when Hisashi Midoriya shows up out of nowhere when no one is watching.
 Bakugou can't even scream for help because his throat is still injured from when Hisashi strangled him.
 Had Hisashi been less interested in making Bakugou suffer, he would have been dead.

 - A minor one comes from Mineta's scheme with Tsuyu to get himself suspended.
 Despite him blatantly groping Tsuyu, none of the teachers except Aizawa and All Might try to stop him.
 The rest either ignore or outright encourage one of their charges sexually assaulting another student.

 - The Reveal of just how corrupt the government and society in general is.
 David Demir is harmless, though schizophrenic, Thai man who's Quirk gives him metal claws.
-When his father died, he forgot his medication and his neighbors called the police who in turn called the local heroes.
+When his father died, he forgot his medication, and his neighbors called the police who, in turn, called the local heroes.
 David was beaten and thrown into an asylum where he was drugged up and forgotten for three years.
-According to him, there were several non-Japanese there as well, many of whom couldn't speak the language and whose only crime was having a scary/evil Quirk, such as a woman with spikes growing out of her back.
+According to him, there were several non-Japanese there as well.
+Many of whom couldn't speak the language and whose only crime was having a scary/evil Quirk, such as a woman with spikes growing out of her back.
 Meanwhile, people like Shu (whose Quirk makes him a Cthulhumanoid) struggle to find jobs because of their appearance.